 Figure 5.1 is a histogram showing the frequency distribution of fluency predictions across the L2 Spanish speakers.
 While the model shows a high number of predictions of the value 4, it also shows a relatively normal distribution of scores, predicting scores as low as two.
-Since scores show distribution across speakers, we can look at Figures 5.1 and 5.2 for correlation across our chosen metrics.
+Since scores show distribution across speakers, we can look at Figures 5.2 and 5.3 for correlation across our chosen metrics.

-Figure 5.2 plots the speaker's "Year's Learning English" on the x-axis and the predicted scores on the y-axis.
-If the model predicted fluency based on the years of English spoken, one would expect a positive relationship between the two variables.
-The correlation coefficient was -0.01, showing little to no correlation between the years the reader has spoken English and the predicted fluency by the model.
-In light of this result, "Years Speaking English" does not appear to be a suitable proxy for the predicted fluency of a speaker within this model.
+Figure 5.2 plots the speaker's "Years Learning English" on the x-axis and the predicted scores on the y-axis.
+If the model predicted fluency based on the years of English spoken, one

 Figure 5.3 plots the speaker's "Age of English Onset" on the x-axis and the predicted scores on the y-axis.
 If the model predicted fluency based on the age of English onset, one would expect a negative relationship between the two variables.
-The correlation coefficient was 0.322, showing a low positive correlation between the age of English onset and the model's predicted fluency score.
+The correlation coefficient was -0.322, showing a low negative correlation between the age of English onset and the model's predicted fluency score.
 Between the two variables, "Age of English Onset" would be a better proxy for the fluency scores.

 The most immediate and striking result from Experiment 3 is that the model trained on spontaneous speech predicts a distribution of values across the tested L2 English speakers.
 This result should be compared with the values in Experiment 2.
 When trained on the same data, the model predicted the native English speakers to be more fluent than the L2 speakers, which is consistent with our expectations.
 Since there are no fluency scores to compare the L2 predictions to, we cannot comment too deeply on the nature and spread of the distribution.
 All we can say is that such a distribution exists.
-Luckily, for our purposes, that is all we need to say.

 Since the model predicts a distribution, we can ask which of our available metrics is the most accurate predictor of the model's fluency prediction.
 The experiment demonstrates that the "Age of Onset" variable is a better predictor of model fluency.
 Surprisingly, this mirrors the effect of these variables among humans.
-Tests on bilingual Chinese speakers of English have shown that the "age of acquisition" of the second language significantly impacts spoken fluency.
+Tests on bilingual Chinese speakers of English have shown that the "age of acquisition" of the second language greatly impacts spoken fluency.
 Meanwhile, the duration of English speaking does not have a comparable effect on the judged fluency of human L2 speakers.
 This result adds credence to the model's results and suggests that the model is picking on aspects of fluency judgments that human judges share.